Mean-field Variational Inference via Wasserstein Gradient Flow: Discussion

 \section{Discussion}

 In this paper, we have proposed a general computational framework for realizing the mean-field variational approximation to Bayesian posteriors via Wasserstein gradient flows.
-We also applied the developed methods and theory to two concrete examples, Gaussian mixture model and mixture of regression model.
+We also applied the developed methods and theory to three concrete examples, linear regression model for Bayesian models without latent variables, and Gaussian mixture model and mixture of regression model for Bayesian latent variable models.
 Our analysis implies the exponential convergence of the algorithm given a good initialization.
-Although this paper focuses on the block MF approximatio by treating all model parameters as a block, we believe that the development can be straightforwardly applied to the mean-field variational inference with more blocks, which will be left as a future direction.

 We also expect the development of this paper can be extended to other varitional approximation schemes, and the theoretical results to hold under weaker assumptions.
 For instance, as we briefly remarked in Section~\ref{sec:MF-WGF_analysis}, we may relax the global convexity condition on $U$ relative to the parameter $\theta$ into a local one, and the condition on the ``condition number'' $\kappa$ in Theorem~\ref{thm: main_theorem} into a weaker one.
 It is also possible to use a pre-conditioned Wasserstein distance with cost function as a weighted Euclidean norm square in constructing the discrete-time Wasserstein gradient flow, so that the local geometric structure can be captured while updating the variational distribution.
 This variant can be viewed as the generalization of the usual quasi-Newton's method to the Wasserstein space, which may enjoy a faster rate of algorithmic convergence.
 We leave all these threads into future directions.